-Khajuraho is a paradisiacal town in Bundelkhand region (Chhatarpur District) of Madhya Pradesh which is an example of fineness and beauty.
+Khajuraho is a paradisiacal town in the Bundelkhand region (Chhatarpur District) of Madhya Pradesh which is an example of fineness and beauty.
 Surrounded by the mighty mountains of Vindhya Range, this place possesses rare pieces of art and heritage.
 The ancient temples of Hinduism and Jainism religions proudly boast of being referred to as ‘World Heritage Sites’.

 The erotic structures have been bifurcated on the basis of their geography into three categories namely- Southern, Western and Eastern.
 One is subject to amazement and awe beyond imagination by the sassy sculptures built in the historic times.
 The architectural essence, gorgeous geography, charming culture and vibrant vibes of Khajuraho give an internal sense of peace and a lifetime experience.